The total XRP counter read 33,733,332,712.47

 Edom thought it was odd that her deck was presented as it was because it stood in opposition to her actual token value, which was substantially lower than his.
 Wichita turned to stare at him at the same moment he turned toward her.
 The green eyes staring back at him suggested the woman in yellow was similarly considering his own deck projection.

 She was beautiful, but his past was littered with such mistakes.
 Tomorrow he would have to remember to expand the proximity and personal interest parameter settings on his token scanner.

-A basketball size sphere appeared in front of his face.
+A basketball-size sphere appeared in front of his face.
 In its black mirrored surface he could see his reflection.
 That gym membership would have to be put to use if he was ever going to lose that extra weight which made his face curve around the edges of the sphere.
 Carrying around an extra 30 pounds made him feel tired all day and lowered the value of his token.
-He had to transfer some of the tokens value to get the gym membership, so he might as well use it to earn the value back.
+He had to transfer some of the value of the token to get the gym membership, so he might as well use it to earn the value back.

 Swirling around the circular walls of the room was the XRP counter.
 It now read 33,733,332,614.88.

-The sphere flashed his token value, measured in XRP, and shot around the room before stopping in front of an older gentlemen who had come in a minute after Edom.
-The man attempted to swat it away but the sphere moved in a question mark pattern and stopped again in front of the mans face.
+The sphere flashed his token value, measured in XRP, and shot around the room before stopping in front of an older gentleman who had come in a minute after Edom.
+The man attempted to swat it away but the sphere moved in a question mark pattern and stopped again in front of the man’s face.

 Edom could see a larger sphere making its way around the room.
 This one was mounted on translucent cables which appeared to mysteriously vanish into the floor like ghosts as it bobbed and weaved from person to person.